-Carson defends Muslim quip, saying he won’t back down from offending some people
+Carson says he won’t back off on offending some people

 Jackson — Republican presidential candidate Ben Carson said Wednesday he wouldn’t back down from offending some people and said he would not support a Muslim for president who didn’t support the U.S. Constitution.

 Carson said at stops in Jackson and Spring Arbor that he was unduly criticized for his comment that he wouldn’t back a Muslim for president.
 He blamed political correctness — the extreme avoidance of comments that are perceived as excluding or insulting groups of people who are discriminated against — for distorting his comments on Sunday’s “Meet the Press” news program on NBC.